zx80/flask-simple-auth/docs/RECIPES.md

 ### How-to close a route?

-Use `authorize="NONE"` as a route parameter.
+Use `authorize="CLOSE"` as a route parameter.
 This will trigger a 403 forbidden response.

+This can be added in a list of authorizations (`authorize=[…, "CLOSE"]`) and will supersede all other settings for this route.

 ### How-to open a route?

-Use `authorize="ANY"` as a route parameter.
+Use `authorize="OPEN"` as a route parameter.
-*ANY*one can execute the route, without authentication.
+Anyone can execute the route, without authentication.

 ### How-to just authenticate a route?

-Use `authorize="ALL"` as a route parameter.
+Use `authorize="AUTH"` as a route parameter.
-*ALL* authenticated users can execute the route.
+All authenticated users can execute the route.

 ### How-to use simple group authorizations?